krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 **Transformations**:
 - Original file is converted from JSON to YAML and from Swagger 2.0 to OpenAPI 3.0.1 with the following tool: https://editor.swagger.io/
-- File is pruned to only include the endpoints and schemas relevant to GitRepositories.
+- File is pruned to only include the endpoints and schemas relevant to Pipelines.

 **List of change made to the OpenAPI Specification (OAS)**:
 - The schema for the request body of the `create` operation has been modified to include additional fields not documented in the original OpenAPI Specification (OAS) but required for a successful operation (`configuration.repository` and `configuration.path`).
-- Note: Build Definitions are used in order to perform `update` and `delete` operations which are not available for Pipelines, via a plugin.
+- Note: Build Definitions APIs are used, via a plugin, in order to perform `update` and `delete` operations which are not available for Pipelines.
 Build Definitions use version 7.2-preview.7.

 ## `PipelinePermission`